-We will be provide 1 Day Delivery for Penangites living in Penang Island!!
+Good News!!!
+We provide 1 Day Delivery for customers at Penang Island

 Your cart is currently empty.

 Malaysia tropical rainforest is a unique ecosystem which houses diverse range of plants, animals, insect etc. Overlogging & deforestation have caused severe implications towards the balance of this ecosystem.
 Below are some of our local animals which are heading for extinction if we do not act immediately where our future generations will only be able to see them in the books or even in the museum.

 The green turtle is one of the largest sea turtles and the only herbivore among the various different species.
 Green turtles are in fact named for the greenish color of their cartilage and fat, not their shells.
 Green turtles are found mainly in tropical and subtropical waters.
 Like other sea turtles, they migrate long distances between feeding grounds and the beaches from where they were hatched.

 They are facing extinction due to the following threats: